mattparko/liberty-workshop/02_exercise1.md

 #### Step 4 - View application resources
 Explore your deployed Open Liberty application!

+Head over to the web console and look at some of the resources.
+You can switch between both Administrator and Developer views to get an idea of what (and how) information is presented in each view.

-Take a look at the managed Open Liberty application object.
+Jump back into the command line on the bastion host and take a look at the managed Open Liberty application object.
 ```bash
 oc get openlibertyapplications
 oc get openlibertyapplication demo-app -o yaml